Doggie's Place Seeland

 Since I currently always have interns (training to become animal caretakers), I am able to look after up to a maximum of 19 dogs.
 However, we usually care for 12 to a maximum of 14 dogs (including our own).
 This way we can act responsibly and provide individual attention to every guest.
 In addition, I support the IPT Foundation (Integration pour tous) in reintegration, social inclusion, work training and low-threshold employment opportunities by offering such an integration placement and supervising the person involved.
 These interns will never go for walks with the dogs alone or leave them unsupervised.

-The authorization to care for up to 19 dogs at the Avenches location was granted in October 2020 by the Canton of Vaud for a period of 5 years.
-The Municipality of Avenches has also fully approved the operation of my dog daycare.
-An extension of the authorization has already been requested from the cantonal veterinary office.
+The authorization to care for up to 19 dogs at the location in Avenches was granted by the Canton of Vaud in October 2020 for a period of five years.
+In mid-October 2025, it was renewed for another five years without any objections and with much praise.
+The municipality of Avenches has also fully approved the operation of my dog daycare facility.